 Wister is a very small town located in the state of Oklahoma.
 With a population of 1,058 people and just one neighborhood, Wister is the 232nd largest community in Oklahoma.

-When you are in Wister, you'll notice that it is more blue-collar than most other communities in America.
-39.13% of Wister’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wister is generally considered to be a blue-collar town.
+39.13% of the Wister workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wister is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wister who work in sales jobs (14.67%), maintenance occupations (7.07%), and food service (6.79%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wister has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wister has few renters and college students.
 But the biggest reason it is quieter in Wister than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wister may be for you.